kagkarlsson/db-scheduler/README.md

 ## Versions / upgrading

+### Version 5.2
+* PR [#60](https://github.com/kagkarlsson/db-scheduler/pull/60) changes `RecurringTask` so that initial/first execution-time is defined in the `Schedule` and typically is the next Instant according to the Schedule.

 ### Version 5.1
 * PR [#52](https://github.com/kagkarlsson/db-scheduler/pull/52) redesigns use of the underlying `ExecutorService`, making better use of the backing queue.